tomphp/tomphp.github.io/_posts/2016-03-30-tidy-functional-php.md

 which each returned a closure to be used as a predicate for `array_filter` or a transformation for `array_map` (I use `array_reduce` much less often).

-After starting work, I doubted that I was be the first person to do this, so I put it out to Twitter.
-[Giuseppe Mazzapica](https://twitter.com/gmazzap) responded saying that he had a library which provides predicate part of what I was doing - he then promptly upload his excellent [Pentothal](https://github.com/Giuseppe-Mazzapica/Pentothal) library.
+After starting work, I doubted that I was the first person to do this, so I put it out to Twitter.
+[Giuseppe Mazzapica](https://twitter.com/gmazzap) responded saying that he had a library which provides predicate part of what I was doing - he then promptly uploaded his excellent [Pentothal](https://github.com/Giuseppe-Mazzapica/Pentothal) library.
 From that point on, I decided to just focus on the transformation part - I called this library [Transform](https://github.com/tomphp/php-transform).